Vl4d1s/summerize-agent/README.md

 5. **Query Processing**: Embeds user question and retrieves 3 most relevant chunks
 6. **Answer Generation**: Sends context and question to LLM for answer generation

+### Combined Agent Intelligence:

+The Combined Agent uses both pipelines seamlessly:

+- **Timeline Patterns**: For requests containing "timeline", "chronological", "summary", "events"
+- **QnA Pipeline**: For specific questions like "when", "what", "how much", "where"
+- **Automatic Detection**: ReAct pattern analyzes question intent and selects appropriate tool

 ### Agent Framework:

-- Uses LangChain's ReAct agent pattern for both agents
+- Uses LangChain's ReAct agent pattern for all agents
 - Powered by GPT-4o-mini for optimal performance
 - Tools are dynamically created based on selected agent type
 - Comprehensive logging for debugging and monitoring
+- Combined agent has access to both tool sets for intelligent selection

 ## Example Output